Previous posts on the trip to Phuket:

 I got a glimpse of the new international terminal as we taxied.

 It is nice that there is an international terminal now.
 However, it needs improvements as the immigration and customs inspection lines were overwhelmed with Russian tourists.

-Dragonair A321 business class on this regional flight was akin to a first class on a US domestic flight except with a nicer seat.
-Cathay Pacific offers nicer business class products on many (but not all) of its wide-body aircraft on intra Asia flights.
+Dragonair A321 business class on this regional flight was akin to first class on a US domestic flight except with a nicer seat.
+Cathay Pacific offers nicer business class products on many (but not all) of its wide-body aircraft on intra-Asia flights.